 Climbing Snowdon might sound rather fun, but it’s also pretty hard work, which is where the Snowdon Railway comes in.
 From Llanberis, you’ll travel to Snowdon’s summit, 1,085m (3560ft) above sea level, and travel through a landscape created by volcanic forces 450 million years ago.

 Clogwyn Station, near the summit, has some of the best photo opportunities – this section overlooks Llanberis Pass and the Clogwyn Du’r Arddu cliffs.
 Keep an eye out for the wildlife, too.
 Snowdon’s slopes are home to wild goats, otters and polecats, and you’ll almost certainly see a peregrine falcon or two.

 Hop on a restored steam train for the 25km (15.5-mile) journey from Kidderminster to Bridgnorth, topped off with a visit to the Engine House Visitor & Education Centre, where you can check out the railway’s collection of steam locomotives.

 You’ll find the visitor centre at Highley, which is one of the route’s many stop-offs.
 Alternatively, stay put and soak up some of the finest views in mid-western England.
 Keep your the camera to hand for the section between Bewdley and Arley – the views are spectacular.

-The most beautiful sections include the one which runs parallel to the Icknield Way, an ancient route dating back to Roman times, and the one near the (now shuttered) Bledlow Bridge Halt railway station.
+The most beautiful sections include the one that runs parallel to the Icknield Way, an ancient route dating back to Roman times, and the one near the now-shuttered Bledlow Bridge Halt railway station.
 Keep your eyes peeled for Whiteleaf Cross, etched into the chalk hillside.
-Believed to date back to the Middle Ages, it was created as a marker for the old salt route which connected Droitwich with London.
+Believed to date back to the Middle Ages, it was created as a marker for the old salt route that connected Droitwich with London.